tbroadley/dirtyflag/README.md

 - Definition of a dirty flag
   - Change it so that you need to be losing or in a drawn position for 80% of the last phase of the game (whether that's the midgame or endgame -- games that don't make it past the opening don't count)
   - Is there a way to acquire a lot of games that people thought were dirty flags?
-- Detecting if a win came because your opponent DC'd or left the game instead of timing out?
 - Stand it up as a web app so that people can use it more easily?
   - Sign in with Lichess?
 - Chess.com support